hernoufM/digodoc-search-api/README.md

 make view-docs
 ```

-> Note that only public libraries and their modules will appear on the site despite that private ones are still could be found inside *docs/* directory.
+> Note that only public libraries and their modules will appear on the site despite that private ones are still could be found under the *docs/* directory.